ISO 27001 Certification Information Security Controls

 - Assures continuity of data-driven internet-enabled businesses

-- Demonstrates commitment to highest standards of information security
+- Demonstrates commitment to the highest standards of information security

 - Ensures compliance with national and international laws

-- Ensures compliance to standards required by various industry bodies
+- Ensures compliance with standards required by various industry bodies

 - Saves cost by upgrading systems, processes, and controls